SapitoSucio/froggo-guides/docs/script_commands.md

 This command will start a new execution thread in a specified NPC object at the specified label.
-The execution of the script running this command will not stop, and the event called by the '`doevent`' command will not run until the invoking script has terminated.
+The execution of the script running this command will not stop, and the event called by the ``doevent`` command will not run until the invoking script has terminated.
 No parameters may be passed with a doevent call.

-The script of the NPC object invoked in this manner will run as if it's been invoked by the RID that was active in the script that issued a '`doevent`'.
+The script of the NPC object invoked in this manner will run as if It's been invoked by the RID that was active in the script that issued a ``doevent``.
 As such, the command will not work if an RID is not attached.

 ```cpp